software-mansion/protostar/website/docs/cli-reference.md

     - `git@github.com:OpenZeppelin/cairo-contracts.git`

 #### `--lib-path PATH`
 Directory containing project dependencies.
-This argument is/will after migrating the configuration file.
+This argument is used with the configuration file V2.
 #### `--name STRING`
 A custom package name.
 Use it to resolve name conflicts.
 ### `invoke`